 Models

-If you want to generate a type system programmatically from CSS or you're just curious about how to create a consistent type scale, this section will give you insights into the models used to calculate font size, line height, and letter spacing in a type system.
+Whether you're looking to generate a type system from CSS or just curious about how to build a consistent type scale, this section will guide you through the models behind font size, line height, and letter spacing.
 Let's dive into the details:

 Font Size Models